IuliiaKonovalova/madlib_with_python/README.md

 ## Testing

 The program was tested constantly during its development process.
-It was also tested by other users in order to spot possible grammatical mistakes which code may present.
+Other users also tested it in order to spot possible grammatical mistakes that code may present.

 ### Validators

 Valentin Bryukhanov's [online validation tool](http://pep8online.com/) was used to ensure that all of the project's Python source code is [Pep 8-compliant](https://legacy.python.org/dev/peps/pep-0008/).
-This checking was done manually by copying python code and pasting it into validator.
+This checking was done manually by copying python code and pasting it into the validator.

 No errors were found: